 Mary’s friend Janet proved especially hard to intoxicate and left, unknowingly leaving her friend to face her fate.

 What Is Burking & Where Did The Term Come From?

-Following his execution, the newspapers began to be filled with stories of people being ‘Burked’.
+Following William Burke’s execution, the newspapers began to be filled with stories of people being ‘Burked’.
 Any attempted assault or even robbery would be reported as an attempted burking.

 There are lots of reports where the intended victim has been approached from behind and a pitch plaster attempted to be slapped over their face.
 As Richardson has pointed out in ‘Death Dissection for the Destitute’ the period between Burke’s hanging and the publication of his confession, rumours began to spread like wildfire about the murder method.

-One of these rumours was that Burke and Hare would use a medical pitch plaster to clap over the mouth of his victims, which of course we now know is not true.
+One of these rumours was that Burke and Hare would use a medical pitch plaster to clap over the mouths of their victims, which of course we now know is not true.